Río Grande de Manatí: History

+The Manatí River delta, located between the municipalities of Barceloneta (where it is locally known as La Boca) and Manatí, has been protected as a wildlife refuge within the Hacienda La Esperanza Nature Reserve since the 1970s.
+The river, within the wider ecological region of the Caño Tiburones karstic wetlands of northern Puerto Rico, was recognized as an Important Bird Area by BirdLife International in 2007.

 USACE project

 In mid 2018, the United States Army Corps of Engineers announced it had earmarked $1.2 million to study flooding on the river.

 Galleries

 Corozal

 View of Río Grande de Manatí from Puerto Rico Highway 802 Bridge in Corozal.

 Morovis

 View of Río Grande de Manatí in Río Grande barrio, near La Playita restaurant on PR-155.

 Ciales

 Views of Río Grande de Manatí from historic Manatí Bridge at Mata de Plátano in Ciales.

 View of Río Grande de Manatí from Paseo Lineal Juan Antonio Corretjer in Ciales.

 Manatí

 View of Río Grande de Manatí from Puerto Rico Highway 642 Bridge in Manatí.

 Barceloneta

 View of Río Grande de Manatí in Barceloneta.